Acupressure for Children in Treatment for a Childhood Cancer

 Aim 2: To assess the benefits and challenges of providing the acupressure intervention for parents.

 DESIGN The goal of the study is to describe the benefits and risks of an acupressure intervention to decrease nausea/vomiting and other treatment-related symptoms compared to a control group receiving usual care.
-This study is a comparative effectiveness pragmatic clinical trial.
+This study is a pragmatic randomized clinical trial.
 Participants will be randomized 1:1 into 2 study arms.
-In Arm A children will be offered professional acupressure five times weekly along with usual care for ~30 days of hospitalization (continuous) or two months of hospitalization (intermittent) for an approximate total of 20 semi-standardized acupressure treatments.
+In Arm A children will be offered professional acupressure five times weekly along with usual care for ~30 days of hospital-based treatment (continuous in-hospital) or two months of hospital-based treatment (intermittent) for an approximate total of 20 semi-standardized acupressure treatments.
 Treatments take approximately 20 minutes each.
-A parent/caregiver will be instructed in how to deliver acupressure to his/her child as symptoms arise using a simplified protocol with educational handouts.
+A parent/caregiver will be instructed in how to deliver acupressure to his/her child as symptoms arise using a simplified protocol with supplemental educational handouts.
 In Arm B participants will receive usual care alone.
 All usual care is defined according to COG supportive care guidelines.
 After the final study assessment parents/caregivers will be given instruction on how to deliver acupressure.
-Outcomes will be assessed in all children and parents in Arm A and Arm B at baseline, three times a week, and at a once month follow-up.
+Outcomes will be assessed in all children in Arm A and Arm B at baseline, 5 days a week for nausea, vomiting, and pain, two times a week for remaining symptoms, and at a once month follow-up.
+Outcomes will be assessed in caregivers at baseline, ~day 7, and at follow-up.

 You can join if…

-- Inclusion of caregiver: Availability and willingness of a caregiver to deliver acupressure for children ages 5-17.
-For young adults ages 18-21 participation of a parent, or close friend or family member is preferred but not required.
+- Availability and willingness of a parent or caregiver to deliver acupressure for ages 5-17.
+For young adults ages 18-24 participation of a parent, close friend or family member/caregiver is preferred but not required.

 - English or Spanish speaking.